 While the trail is relatively easy, there’s always a chance of injury.
 Make sure to have travel insurance that covers injuries as well as trip coverage.

 Searching for more fun activities in Bariloche?
-Check out our list of the Top 10 Things To Do in Bariloche, Argentina!
+See our list of the Top 10 Things To Do in Bariloche, Argentina!

 We want to know: Have you hiked to Cerro Llao Llao in Parque Municipal Llao-Llao?
 Give us your best tips and advice in the comments below!